CT2503322/p2-6-phishing/README.md

 ## Deployment

-The application is configured for deployment on Vercel with the backend API deployed separately.
+The Streamlit frontend can be deployed on platforms like Streamlit Cloud, Heroku, or AWS.
+The FastAPI backend can be deployed separately on cloud platforms supporting Python applications.

 ## Contributing